 Phil Brooks, MBA

-In addition, Phil is a co-owner of Brooks Consulting LLC, a 17-year old management-consulting firm.
-Brooks Consulting is a Preferred Provider in Pennsylvania’s Innovation Partnership assisting clients who are awarded MicroGrant, MicroVoucher or Federal Marketing Assistance funding.
-Prior to starting this business, Phil owned a PR firm focused on the high tech sector, served as a director with Big Six accounting firms in Pittsburgh, was a partner with an economic consulting firm in Washington, DC and a chemist in the pharmaceutical sector in New York.
-He holds a BS in Biology, an MS in Pharmacotherapeutics and an MBA and obtained a certification (expired) as an Emergency Medical Technician.
+The consulting business he began over 20 years ago with his wife has provided grant writing assistance to clients resulting in almost $7 million in awarded SBIR/STTR funding.
+Prior to this, Phil owned a public relations firm focused on the high tech sector, served as a director with Big Six accounting firms in Pittsburgh, was a partner with an economic consulting firm in Washington, DC and a chemist in the pharmaceutical sector in New York.

 Mara J. Horwitz, MD